SHARK TUNNEL

 WHITETIP REEF SHARK

-Barry and Blaze are our Whitetip reef sharks.
-They are hard to miss with their slender shape, pronounced gills and white-tipped fins.
+Whitetip reef sharks are hard to miss with their slender shape, pronounced gills and white-tipped fins.
 Whitetip reef sharks appear grumpy because of their down-turned mouth and protruding brow ridges.
 Whitetip sharks are calm during the day but transform into efficient hunters as they scour reefs at night!
 As they swim, they are known to move in an irregular waving style.

 The whitetip reef shark is highly responsive to the electrical cues given off by potential prey.
 It is especially sensitive to natural and artificial low-frequency sounds, like a struggling fish.
 As a hunting method, whitetip reef sharks sometimes chase and trap their prey in crevices where they can easily jam their slim bodies and snouts to catch it.

-Barry and Blaze will rest on the sandy bottom because this species of shark does not need to move to breathe like many other sharks.
+This species of shark will rest on the sandy bottom because they do not need to move to breathe like many other sharks.
 One of only a few species of sharks that does not have to continuously swim in order to breathe, the whitetip reef shark uses a method known as buccal pumping to pump water into its mouth and over its gills, enabling it to spend long periods of time resting in caves or on the seabed.

 GREY REEF SHARKS